BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MichaelWaruiru/README.md

 Regular Folks - Use simple language, avoid jargon, explain concepts step by step, and use relatable examples.

 ## 2. What are some strategies to tailor your content to different audience types?
+Know Your Audience – Identify their expertise, interests, and needs.
+Adjust Language – Use technical terms for experts, plain language for general audiences.
+Use Relevant Examples – Industry-specific for experts, everyday analogies for non-experts.
 ## 3. How can you gauge the existing knowledge of your audience to avoid overwhelming them with jargon?
 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?
 ## 5. Why is it important to use plain language instead of technical jargon in your writing?